 On March 15, 2023, the Company filed a certificate with the Secretary of State of Delaware (the "Certificate of Retirement"), effecting the retirement and cancellation of the Series A Preferred Stock to eliminate such Series A Preferred Stock.
 No shares of Series A Preferred Stock are currently outstanding as they were redeemed by the Company in March 2023.
-There were none and 500,000 shares of Series A Preferred Stock issued and outstanding as of June 30, 2023 and 2022, respectively.
+There were no shares of Series A Preferred Stock issued and outstanding as of June 30, 2024 and 2023 for both periods.

 Pursuant to a certificate of designation filed with the Secretary of State of the State of Delaware on June 16, 2015, five shares of preferred stock have been designated as Series B Preferred Stock, par value \$0.01 per share, of the Company ("Series B Preferred Stock").
 Each holder of shares of Series B Preferred Stock is entitled to voting power equivalent to the number of votes equal to the total number of shares of common stock outstanding as of the record date for the determination of stockholders entitled to vote at each meeting of stockholders of the Company and entitled to vote on all matters submitted or required to be submitted to a vote of the stockholders of the Company.
-One share of Series B Preferred Stock is issued and outstanding as of June 30, 2023 and 2022.
+One share of Series B Preferred Stock is issued and outstanding as of June 30, 2024 and 2023.
 Mr. Nathanielsz, the Company's Chief Executive Officer, directly beneficially owns such one share of Series B Preferred Stock.

-No additional shares of Series A Preferred Stock or Series B Preferred Stock were issued during fiscal year 2023 and 2022.
+No additional shares of Series A Preferred Stock or Series B Preferred Stock were issued during fiscal year 2024 and 2023.